 The Isabel Quartet presented its inaugural concert in June 2016 and then opened the Dan School of Drama and Music’s Faculty Artist Series with a concert in October of the same year.
-In the 2017/18 season, the quartet will present two concerts on the Faculty Artist Series as well as being the featured performers at the Queen’s University Grant Hall Society’s Kingston celebration at the Isabel in October 2017.
+In the 2017/18 season, the quartet presented two concerts on the Faculty Artist Series and were the featured performers at the Queen’s University Grant Hall Society’s Kingston celebration at the Isabel.
 Read more about the Isabel Quartet.

 Major Funded Projects

 Triggering Our Collective Memory: How Tropes in Video Game Music Create Immersion